Master of Social Work (coursework)

 Enrolment in practicum units

-15. Unless the Faculty, in recognition of exceptional circumstances and on the recommendation of the Head of the School of Allied Health, approves otherwise, students must undertake both practicums on a full-time basis even if a student elects to enrol in the course part-time.
+14. Unless the Faculty, in recognition of exceptional circumstances and on the recommendation of the Head of the School of Allied Health, approves otherwise, students must undertake both practicums on a full-time basis even if a student elects to enrol in the course part-time.

 Withdrawal from practicum units